 - Desserts are also a must in formal dining.
 In restaurants, a daily selection of cakes, pastries or tarts is often presented on a serving cart for each diner to choose from.

 - The fruit course may be prepared in a salad (called “macedonia”), and optionally served with ‘gelato’.
 In winter, a combination of dried fruit and fresh fruit might be offered.

 - Coffee is always served.
-In restaurants, it’s in the form of espresso; at home it may be from a home-espresso machine or a ‘Moka’ (see the article on espresso).
+In restaurants, it’s in the form of espresso; at home, it may be from a home-espresso machine or a ‘Moka’.

 - Liquors often conclude the meal because, like sweets, they quench the appetite.
 They are normally digestive bitters (“amari”).
 However, grappa, Sambuca, amaretto, nocino, and especially limoncello are also common.